Black Hat vs. White Hat SEO for SchoolsMarch 19, 2019

 Finally, look at how the pages on your website are organised (the information architecture of your site).
 Is the information on your site set out in a way that your users will do what you want them to do easily and quickly?
 Just as users will navigate through your site, web browsers deploy automated robots (also known as “spiders”) to crawl through your website.
 If the information is organised in a way that doesn’t make sense to a human, there is a good chance that a crawler will be misdirected as well.

-If you’ve performed a quick website audit of your school website, and would like to improve its design, responsiveness or information architecture, Digistorm’s friendly sales team are more than happy to talk you through your options.
-We have a team of designers and developers who have the knowledge and experience to build your school website based on best practice principles.
+If you’ve performed a quick website audit of your school website, and you've noticed some black hat tactics, or if you would like to improve its design, responsiveness, content or information architecture, talk to Digistorm.
+Our friendly sales team are more than happy to talk you through your options.
+We have a team of designers and developers who have the knowledge and experience to build your school website based on best practice principles (all white hat, no black hat!).
 Book your website demo today!